damianfanaro/damianfanaro.github.io/_posts/2015-04-06-markdown-cheat-sheet.md

 ```
 **rendered as bold text**
 ```
-renders to:
+Renders to:

 **rendered as bold text**

-and this HTML
+And this HTML:

 ``` html
 <strong>rendered as bold text</strong>